Log1x/sage-directives/README.md

 @endfield
 ```

-To check the existance of a field for a specific post, you can pass a post ID as a second parameter:
+To check the existence of a field for a specific post, you can pass a post ID as a second parameter:

 ```php
 @hasfield('list', 5)